ChatFAQ/ChatFAQ/doc/source/modules/back/index.md

 `BASE_URL`: Base URL of the server.
 This is the URL that will be used to connect to the server.
 It should be in the following format: `http://HOST:PORT`

+`REDIS_URL`: Redis connection URL.
+This is the URL that will be used to connect to the redis server.
+It should be in the following format: `redis://HOST:PORT`.
+Redis is used for both: the Celery tasks queue and the Django Channels layer.

 `AWS_ACCESS_KEY_ID` + `AWS_SECRET_ACCESS_KEY` + `AWS_STORAGE_BUCKET_NAME` + `DO_REGION` + `STORAGES_MODE` + `STORAGE_MAKE_FILES_PUBLIC`: These variables are used to configure the storage backend.
 If you want to use AWS S3, you should set `STORAGES_MODE` to "s3" and set the other variables accordingly.
 If you want to use Digital Ocean Spaces, you should set `STORAGES_MODE` to "spaces" and set the other variables accordingly.
 If you want to use the local filesystem, you should set `STORAGES_MODE` to "local".

 `TG_TOKEN`, `WHATSAPP_TOKEN`, `SIGNAL_TOKEN`, `FB_TOKEN`: These variables are used to configure the messaging platforms.
 You should set the token of the platforms you want to use.
 If you don't want to use a platform (ie: you are using our [Widget](../widget/README.md) solution), you can leave its token empty.